Oregon Judgment Enforcement

 Get and Confirm the Judgment

 A creditor must first hold an Oregon money judgment.
-It is enforceable for ten years and renewable, and once recorded it becomes a lien on the debtor’s real property.
+Under ORS 18.180 (3) its remedies run ten years from entry, extendable by certificate under ORS 18.182, and once recorded it becomes a lien on the debtor’s real property.

 Identify the Garnishee